 Panasonic FZ1000 versus Canon G3 X

-The Panasonic Lumix DMC-FZ1000 and the Canon PowerShot G3 X are two digital cameras that were revealed to the public, respectively, in June 2014 and June 2015.
+The Panasonic Lumix DMC-FZ1000 and the Canon PowerShot G3 X are two digital cameras that were announced, respectively, in June 2014 and June 2015.
 Both the FZ1000 and the G3X are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-An illustration of the physical size and weight of the Panasonic FZ1000 and the Canon G3 X is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the FZ1000 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Panasonic FZ1000 and the Canon G3 X. Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ1000 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably smaller (30 percent) than the Panasonic FZ1000.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is considerably smaller (30 percent) than the Panasonic FZ1000.
 Moreover, the G3X is markedly lighter (12 percent) than the FZ1000.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the FZ1000 does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.